Color Wheel Spinner

 Fair Assignments

-The color wheel decides, so no one can argue about favoritism when assigning team or group colors.
+The wheel decides, so no one can argue about favoritism when assigning team or player colors.

 Fast Decisions

-5-second spin replaces 20 minutes of scrolling through color swatches or debating which color to use.
+A single spin replaces minutes of scrolling through swatches or debating which color to use.

 Fun Fact